 Eligibility

-• The scholarship is open to any current high school senior, college student, or graduate student who is a legal resident of the United States residing in one of the 50 states or the District of Columbia and who is enrolled in a two to a five-year post-secondary institution for the upcoming semester.
+• The scholarship is open to current high school seniors, vocational students, undergraduate students, and graduate students who are legal residents of the United States and live in one of the 50 states or the District of Columbia.
+Applicants must be enrolled in a vocational program or a two- or four-year post-secondary institution at the time of application.

-• Candidates for this scholarship should have a minimum GPA of 3.0 or higher and good overall academic standing.
+• Applicants must have a minimum cumulative GPA of 3.0 and be in good academic standing to be considered.

 Application Requirements

-• The candidate must submit a 500-1,000 word essay response to the prompt: What laws would you create to help make hospitals safer?
+• The candidate must submit a 750-1,000 word essay response to the prompt: prompt

 • The candidate must submit a professional resumé that lists their experience, both professional and academic.

-We will choose the Lowenthal & Abrams Hospital Safety Awareness Scholarship recipient during the month following the scholarship deadline.
+The recipient of the Hospital Safety Awareness Scholarship will be chosen during the month following the scholarship deadline.

 LOWENTHAL AND ABRAMS, P.C.